apache/apisix/docs/en/latest/plugins/prometheus.md

 * `Info`: the information of APISIX node.

-Here is the original metric data of apisix:
+Here is the original metric data of APISIX:

 ```shell
 $ curl http://127.0.0.1:9080/apisix/prometheus/metrics